dates1967/simpleinvoices/si4win/ReadMe.txt

                * Added: New Custom GUI for GUI prompt
                * Added: Check box on GUI prompt screen to set the default start option
                * Added: Gear icon on GUI prompt and 'Settings' item to file menu (currently opens settings.ini)
+	       * Fixed: Added GD2 php extention to enable logos in generated pdfs
+	       * Fixed: Browser back button causing program to crash if nothing to go back to
+	       * Fixed: Added openssl php extention (fixed error when using ssl with email configuration)
 	       * Fixed: Server shutdown adjusted for speed and safety
                * Fixed: Updates to ReadMe.txt
                * Fixed: mcrypt module not loading in php